 Currently, NWSWD operates a 21 stop commercial compost pick-up route that counts among its customers area schools, Ben and Jerry’s, Northwestern Medical Center, and Enosburg Hannaford’s.
-This route delivers 20 tons of food waste monthly for composting to Hudak Farm Stand and Greenhouse on St. Albans Road.
+This route delivers 20 tons of food waste monthly for composting to Hudak Farm Stand and Greenhouse on Route 7.

 Our route was recently featured on Vermont Public Radio.
 Click here to listen or read.